Add lines and arrows in Numbers on Mac

 Click to select an existing line on a sheet.

-Line type: Click the pop-up menu above Endpoints and choose an option.
+Change the line type: Click the pop-up menu above Endpoints and choose an option.

 Edit line curves and corners

 You can edit a curved line to add right-angle corners or curves.
 As you edit, you can quickly change corners to curves and vice versa.

 Click the line to select it, then in the Format sidebar, click the Arrange tab at the top of the sidebar.

 Click the Curve or Corner button in the Connection section of the sidebar.

 If you can’t see the buttons, make sure you selected a line with an editing point between the endpoints.

 To change the position of the angles or the curve, drag the green dot.

 Connect two objects with a line

 You can join two objects with a curved, straight or right-angle connection line.
 If you move one or more connected objects, they remain joined by the line.
 This is especially useful if you’re creating a flowchart.